victorjonsson/jquery-editable/README.md

 ## How does it work

 Dobule click on an element and it turns into a textarea.
 The content of the element is now displayed in the textarea.
-When your'e done with your editing all you have to do is to click some where outside the textarea and the content will be added to the DOM.
-You can toggle the size of the font by  cmd + &uarr; or cmd + &darr; while editing the content (ctrl key instead of cmd if you're on windows).
+When you're done with your editing all you have to do is to click some where outside the textarea and the content will be added to the DOM.
+You can toggle the size of the font by pressing the keys cmd + &uarr; or cmd + &darr; while editing the content
+(ctrl-key instead of cmd if you're on windows).

 #### Code examples